The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Both were normal parts of the fight-or-flight response.

-Hopefully, it will help to reduce your fears around anxiety and lead to a better understanding of the techniques and therapies you can use to handle the anxiety you are dealing with – as it did for me.
+Hopefully, it will help reduce your fears around anxiety and lead to a better understanding of the techniques and therapies you can use to handle the anxiety you are dealing with – as it did for me.